PuneethaPai/colab_host/README.rst

-Host any python application in colab environment..
+Host any python application in colab or kaggle notebook environment.
+Inspired from `Abhishek Thakur <https://github.com/abhishekkrthakur/>`_, and his work on `colab code <https://github.com/abhishekkrthakur/colabcode>`_ to host VScode IDE in any notebook environment using pyngrok.

 * Free software: MIT license